 - 1. Select the Optimize SQL tab in the main window. - 2.
 Click Report - 3.
-Click in the Report window to customize the information displayed in the resolution report. - Tip: You can display execution plans in text mode, grayscale graphic mode, or full color graphic mode.
+Click window to customize the information displayed in the resolution report. - Tip: You can display execution plans in text mode, grayscale graphic mode, or full color graphic mode.